Nidal-Bakir/exponential_back_off/README.md

       }

       ```
-  - Use it as normally do
+  - Use it as you normally do

       ```dart
         // Will be retried up-to 5 times,